parrt/lolviz/README.md

 ## Implementation notes

 Mostly notes for parrt to remember things.

 ### Graphviz

+* crap. can't use .pdf or .svg images in nodes or in html labels

+* high sierra os x breaks lots of graphviz stuff like the app

 * Ugh. `shape=record` means html-labels can't use ports. warning!